| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 mission as well as continued the military aid.
 This eventually led to further misunderstanding between many Iranians and

-the United States.
 In 1964, the Iranian legislative assembly passed an extremely controversial law that gave

 American military personnel serving there the same immunity from Iranian law that all foreign diplomats enjoyed.
 This meant